krahets/hello-algo/en/docs/chapter_appendix/contribution.md

 ### 1. &nbsp; Content fine-tuning

-As shown in the Figure 16-3 , there is an "edit icon" in the upper right corner of each page.
+As shown in Figure 16-3, there is an "edit icon" in the upper right corner of each page.
 You can follow these steps to modify text or code.

 1. Click the "edit icon".
 If prompted to "fork this repository", please agree to do so.
 2. Modify the Markdown source file content, check the accuracy of the content, and try to keep the formatting consistent.